Chapter 17:

 How dare you?

-In his full phoenix form, he was nothing short of sacred.
-He hovered in the air, wings outstretched, impossibly vast, like 40 feet or more in length.
-Almost the width of a small football field.
-Each feather burned with a golden fire that shimmered between light and heat.
+In his full phoenix form, he was nothing short of divine.
+He hovered in the air, wings outstretched, impossibly vast, forty feet or more in length, almost the width of a small football field.
+Each feather burned with golden fire that shimmered between light and heat.

 His feathers were radiant gradients of molten gold, sunlit copper, and deep, luminous crimson red.
 Some shimmered with faint traces of white-blue and pink at the tips.
 Each of his feathers on his body and tail flowed, rippling like silk through the air with every beat of his wings.

 He wore his tail behind him proudly like a bride parading her sparkly train gown.
 It was a magnificent banner of living flame.
-Long, elegant, and hypnotic in motion.
-As Mede took flight, the tail fans out like a blazing arc, leaving a fiery spiral in the sky that lingers for moments.
+Long, elegant, and hypnotic.
+As Mede took flight, the tail fans out like a blazing arc, leaving a fiery spiral in the sky that lingered for moments.

 His aura was steady, patient and wise.
-He looked like he was going to swoop in to take me, but he paused after he saw the contortion of anger, worry and sadness on my face.
+He looked like he was going to swoop in to take me, but he paused when he saw my face.
+Anger, worry, sadness all contorting together.

 How dare you do this to my Celphi?

 For the first time, the world smelled of smoke and burning leaves.
-Devastation surrounded me, and all I could see was Celphi, broken and crumpled beneath the twisted wreckage of fallen ancient trees.
-I had to climb fallen debris to get to him, leapt over a fallen trunk, nearly twisted my ankle, but forced myself on.
+Devastation surrounded me.
+All I could see was Celphi, broken beneath twisted wreckage.
+I climbed fallen debris and leapt over a trunk, nearly twisting my ankle.

 ‘CELPHI!’
 Despite not knowing the extent of his injuries, I threw myself at him and was already crying before I knew it.